 What is the OP Score?

 Overall Positions (OPs) are a statewide rank order of students based on their achievement in Authority subjects.
 They show how well students performed in their senior studies, compared with the performance of all other students in the State.
-We’ve written another article on how to calculate your OP Score here and given you an OP 101 lesson here.
+We’ve written another article to give you an OP 101 lesson here.

 Tertiary entrance changes

 A student’s OP is calculated by comparing their results in Authority subjects studied at school with those of other OP-eligible students.
 Subject results are scaled using Queensland Core Skills (QCS) Test results.
 The final QCS Test will be held in 2019.

 ATARs will also be calculated by comparing student results.
 But instead of the QCS Test there will be a process of inter-subject scaling.
 Scaling is necessary so that student results in different types of subjects can be compared.
 The method of inter-subject scaling to be used is still to be finalised by the Senior Secondary Assessment Taskforce.